al-caveman/cavemark/README.md

 will end up wasting more time writing far larger texts to achieve what CaveMark does for you automatically.
 Of course, CaveMark is also faster than [mistune](https://github.com/lepture/mistune) with 50% less code lines.

+You can read more about the typesetting aspect in the 1st column [here](https://cave.mn).
+I will add complete documentation when CaveMark is feature-complete (in a few weeks).

 **Note:** this is currently _pre-alpha_.
 Some key features missing, and rough edges.
 But soon I will release the feature-complete CaveMark, with final